 There is a no-tolerance policy on phones at camp.
 This is not a place to say, “I’ll just keep it in my bag or in my pocket.”
 Because of problems in the past with students texting late at night, students sending unkind messages to others students while at camp, and students watching movies or videos on their phone at camp, we have decided to not have cell phones as a part of Camp Cornerstone.

 If at any time your son/daughter needs to get you…or if you need to get them…Monty or Heather’s phones can be used.
 We are more than happy for you to do this.
 We're not trying to keep students from talking to parents, or keep parents out of the loop about what is happening.
-We just live in a world where 150 middle school students + phones + being involved and talking with people around you don't go well together.
+We just live in a world where 150 middle school students + phones + students being involved and talking to people around them instead of spending their time on a phone don't always go together well.
 You can call or text us anytime if you need to talk to your son/daughter.
 They can use our phones anytime to call you as well.
 Phones at camp somehow always seem to cause a problem.
 People will text unkind things, (usually in a joking kind of way, but it still hurts feelings) or take someone's phone and call 911, or someone's phone gets broken...so we're trying to eliminate these things.
 But we recognize we live in a world where we can always reach our kids by phone...so please call Monty and Heather anytime if you need to check on your student or just ask us how they are doing.

 Things Not to Bring:

 Cornerstone also asks you not to bring water guns, water balloons, knives of any kind, etc. Practical jokes/pranks are not tolerated at Cornerstone.
 No electronics of any kind- except cameras.
 We ask you not to bring bird baths, peanut butter and jelly flavored soda, mustard packets, or flying squirrels.